 Housed in a former train depot where carriages could be rotated and sent off on different tracks, the Roundhouse was transformed from a glorified shed to Camden’s home of culture and performance back in 1966.
 The opening night hosted a launch party for a radical independent newspaper, with a poster that promised strip, trips and a drag ball, and live performances from some crazy young fellas who called themselves Pink Floyd.
 It set the tone for the venue’s whole ethos – the sixties were awash with iconic bands like The Doors, Jimi Hendrix, and The Who; the seventies home to trippy circus, Shakespeare and ‘the nudest show on earth’; and today, following their 50th anniversary, the programme is just as eclectic.

 The main performance space is a spacious yet intimate-feeling circular arena that still sports the original cast iron pillars from its industrial days.
-Tucked around the peripheries of the hall itself are several bars and cafés to keep you fed and watered pre- and post-show, with a pop up kitchen run by Sessions, the people behind Neighbourhood in Islington.
+Tucked around the peripheries of the hall itself are several bars and cafés to keep you fed and watered pre- and post-show, with a pop up kitchen run by Sessions.
 They’re all about giving up-and-coming chefs a platform, and right now they’ve installed Little Bao Boy at the Roundhouse to showcase his mouthwateringly fluffy buns.

 The live gig programme is a refreshing mix of impressive headliners, hand-picked up and coming artists, and niche bands with cult followings.
 Recently the stage has hosted a collaboration between Sting & Shaggy (I’ll be watching you… but it wasn’t me); the return of disco queens Sister Sledge; Imogen Heap; Gary Newman and even falsetto glam rockers The Darkness.

 NOTE: The Roundhouse bars and cafés are open daily from 9.30am, with performances on most evenings.
 You can find out what’s coming up, and book, on their website HERE.

 Roundhouse | Chalk Farm Road, NW1 8EH

 Like going to gigs?
 Check out the best live music venues in London